ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

 - Uses multithreading for faster processing
 - Implements logging for better debugging and monitoring
 - Includes error handling and input validation
-- Can be built as a standalone Windows executable supporting both GUI and CLI modes
+- Builds as a single standalone Windows executable supporting both GUI and CLI modes
 - Resumes interrupted conversions by skipping existing PNG files

 ## Installation